-Element 2.1: There are effective policies governing residency education.
+Element 2.1: There are effective policies and processes to govern residency education.

-Requirement(s) Indicator(s) 2.1.1: The postgraduate education committee has well- 2.1.1.1: The process of policy development, adoption, and dissemination is transparent, effective, and collaborative. defined, transparent, and functional policies and processes to oversee residency education.
-2.1.1.2: Residents, teachers, and administrative personnel have access to the policies.
-2.1.1.3: The postgraduate education committee's policies and processes address all aspects of residency education, as outlined in these General Standards of Accreditation for Institutions with Residency Programs .
-2.1.1.4: The postgraduate dean and postgraduate education committee regularly review and make necessary changes to their policies.
+Requirement(s) Indicator(s) 2.1.1: The postgraduate education committee has welldefined, transparent, and functional policies and processes to oversee residency education.
+2.1.1.1: Development and adoption of policies and processes occurs in a collaborative and transparent manner.
+2.1.1.2: The appropriate identification and management of conflicts of interests for all individuals with responsibility in residency programs are addressed within applicable central policies and procedures.
+2.1.1.3: There is an effective mechanism to disseminate the institution's policies and processes to residents, teachers, and administrative personnel.
+2.1.1.4: The postgraduate dean and postgraduate education committee regularly review and make necessary changes to their policies and processes.